 So, you’ve chosen the style of your next planter, but you’re not sure what color the planter should be?
 Picking that perfect planter color can certainly be tricky as there are many things you need to factor into your decision.
 For starters, will the new color mesh nicely with all the colors around it, and how will it affect the people interacting with the space?

 Don’t worry, we’ve got it all covered here.
-Here’s what it takes to make a conscious decision with respect to planter colors: crucial things to know and key factors to consider, the most popular colors and what they can add to an area, some of our favorite color combinations – and much more!
+Here’s what it takes to make a conscious decision with respect to planter colors: the most popular colors and what they can add to an area, some of our favorite planter color combinations, key factors to consider when deciding on a color scheme – and much more!

 - A Few Starting Thoughts